tyboy158yt/Aetheria/README.md

 # Aetheria
 Nothing here yet, but by downloading now, you can be the start of something great!
-(Or not, I dunno if I'm actually gonna work on this for that long or not.)

--TyBoy158
+Regards,
+TyBoy158
 https://www.youtube.com/@tyboy158 (only the most shameless of plugs here)